zzdroide/sshpasslog/Readme.md

 - Records the country from which the login was attempted (or "XT" if it came from Tor)
 - Records public key attempts too, and finds out if they match a public key in Github
 - Logs all client attempts in real time
-- Masks ssh version as an up-to-date Ubuntu
+- Masks ssh version as a default non-hardened (`DebianBanner=yes`) up-to-date Ubuntu

 // TODO: asciinema